-King Solomon, the wisest person who has ever lived, points out various gestures used by those who not only accuse others but also wish to carry out their perverse plans.
+King Solomon points out various gestures used by those who not only accuse others but also wish to carry out their perverse plans.
 He states, "A worthless person, a wicked man, walks with a perverse (obscene) mouth, winking with his eyes (a sign sometimes used in gambling), speaking with his feet, pointing with his fingers. . ."
 (Proverbs 6:12 - 14).

-The prophet Ezekiel was shown, by God, the idolatrous practices of those who served in His temple.
+The prophet Ezekiel was shown the idolatrous practices of those who served in His temple.
 These religious leaders not only secretly worshipped the rising sun, they also "put the branch to their nose."
-Although Biblical commentaries vary regarding the exact meaning of this phrase, it was certainly a gesture of contempt and one which the Eternal thought was "obscene" and worthy of his wrath (Ezekiel 8:16 - 17).
+Although Biblical commentaries vary regarding the exact meaning of this phrase, it was certainly a gesture of contempt and one which the Eternal thought was "obscene" (Ezekiel 8:16 - 17).

 Scripture also denounces, through the prophet Isaiah, one of several common gestures known as the "pointing of the finger" (Isaiah 58:9).
 Psalm 22 is a prophecy regarding the verbal abuse and deriding (obscene gestures) Christ would experience as he suffered and died for our sins (Psalm 22:7 - 8, see also Matthew 27:39 - 43).